someengineering/fixinventory/plugins/protect_snowflakes/README.md

-# cloudkeeper-plugin-protect_snowflakes
+# resoto-plugin-protect_snowflakes
-Protect Snowflakes Plugin for Cloudkeeper
+Protect Snowflakes Plugin for Resoto

-This plugin protects snowflake resources from deletion by Cloudkeeper by burning a resources protection fuse.
+This plugin protects snowflake resources from deletion by Resoto by burning a resources protection fuse.

 ## Usage
 Create a yaml config file.